Ericsson/dataplanebook/src/threading/threading.rst

-7000 clock cycles is not an issue for something heavy-weight, like the average Kubernetes micro service (which typically aren't very micro at all), which will spend one or more orders of magntitude more cycles on processing higher layers (e.g., terminating gRPC and the actual service :term:`domain logic`).
-Even for :term:`high touch data plane applications <High touch application>`, 7000 clock cycles are prohibitly expensive and likely more than the per-packet budget for *all* processing.
+7000 clock cycles is not an issue for something heavy-weight, like the average Kubernetes micro service (which typically aren't very micro at all), which will spend one or more orders of magnitude more cycles on processing higher layers (e.g., terminating gRPC and the actual service :term:`domain logic`).
+Even for :term:`high touch data plane applications <High touch application>`, 7000 clock cycles are prohibitively expensive and likely more than the per-packet budget for *all* processing.

 .. _Data Plane Threading: